 What Can a Dental Filling Do to Protect Your Smile?

-A filling acts as restorative treatment by creating a barrier around a tooth damaged by acidic erosion and decay.
+A tooth filling acts as restorative treatment by creating a barrier around a tooth damaged by acidic erosion and decay.
 This helps stop the erosion, and just as importantly helps prevent an infection, by preventing food particles and bacteria from entering the interior of the tooth.
 In some cases, particularly with progressed cavities or after root canal treatment, a porcelain dental crown may also be recommended for added protection.
 But for most cavities, a thorough cleaning and filling is what is advised.